-Guber is a full professor at UCLA, teaching at the Anderson School of Management and the School of Theater Film Television and Digital Media.
-He is a member of the UCLA Foundation Board of Trustees, as well as the winner of UCLA's prestigious Service Award for his accomplishments in association with the school.
+In June 2017, California Governor Jerry Brown appointed Guber to the prestigious position of Regent of the University of California.
+Additionally, Guber for more than 30 years, is a full professor at UCLA, teaching at the Anderson School of Management and the School of Theater, Film, Television and Digital Media.
+He is a member of the UCLA Foundation Board of Trustees, as well as the winner of UCLA’s prestigious Service Award for his accomplishments in association with the school.
 Guber is the founding member of the Board of Advisors for the Center for Managing Enterprises in Media, Entertainment & Sports (MEMES) at the UCLA Anderson School of Management.

-A noted author, Guber's third book, Tell To Win - Connect, Persuade, and Triumph with the Hidden Power of Story, was published by Crown Business on March 1, 2011, and became an instant #1 New York Times bestseller.
-Fortune magazine chose Tell To Win as one of its "5 Business Books You Can Really Use" and Hudson Booksellers, retail book stores in airports throughout North America, chose Tell To Win as one of the "5 Best Business Books of the Year."
-Tell to Win is in its 13th printing.
+A noted author, Guber’s third book, Tell To Win – Connect, Persuade, and Triumph with the Hidden Power of Story, was published by Crown Business and became an instant #1 New York Times, Amazon, and Wall Street Journal bestseller.
+The book is in its 18th printing.

 Guber was recruited by Columbia Pictures out of NYU’s Graduate School of Business, where he was pursuing an MBA.
-He holds a BA, Master of Law and Juris Doctorate degrees.
-He received his honorary doctorate in Fine Arts from the University of Connecticut, was named Albert Gallatin Fellow at New York University; is a recipient of Syracuse University’s George Arents Pioneer Award, the highest honor that can be given to an alumnus, for his distinguished work in film; and is also a recipient of USC’s Dean’s Award for National Business Leadership.
+He also holds a BA, Master of Law and Juris Doctorate degrees.
+He received his honorary doctorate in Fine Arts from the University of Connecticut; was named Albert Gallatin Fellow at New York University; is a recipient of Syracuse University’s George Arents Pioneer Award, the highest honor that can be given to an alumnus, for his distinguished work in film.
+In 2016, Guber was named Businessperson of the Year by the Los Angeles Business Journal.